overhangio/tutor/docs/configuration.rst

 If you don't create your fork from this tag, you *will* have important compatibility issues with other services.
 In particular:

-- Do not try to run a fork from an older (pre-Lilac) version of edx-platform: this will simply not work.
+- Do not try to run a fork from an older (pre-Maple) version of edx-platform: this will simply not work.
 - Do not try to run a fork from the edx-platform master branch: there is a 99% probability that it will fail.
-- Do not try to run a fork from the open-release/lilac.master branch: Tutor will attempt to apply security and bug fix patches that might already be included in the open-release/lilac.master but which were not yet applied to the latest release tag.
-Patch application will thus fail if you base your fork from the open-release/lilac.master branch.
+- Do not try to run a fork from the open-release/maple.master branch: Tutor will attempt to apply security and bug fix patches that might already be included in the open-release/maple.master but which were not yet applied to the latest release tag.
+Patch application will thus fail if you base your fork from the open-release/maple.master branch.

 .. _i18n:

 Adding custom translations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are not running Open edX in English, chances are that some strings will not be properly translated.
 In most cases, this is because not enough contributors have helped translate Open edX in your language.
 It happens!
-With Tutor, available translated languages include those that come bundled with `edx-platform <https://github.com/edx/edx-platform/tree/open-release/lilac.master/conf/locale>`__ as well as those from `openedx-i18n <https://github.com/openedx/openedx-i18n/tree/master/edx-platform/locale>`__.
+With Tutor, available translated languages include those that come bundled with `edx-platform <https://github.com/edx/edx-platform/tree/open-release/maple.master/conf/locale>`__ as well as those from `openedx-i18n <https://github.com/openedx/openedx-i18n/tree/master/edx-platform/locale>`__.

 Tutor offers a relatively simple mechanism to add custom translations to the openedx Docker image.
 You should create a folder that corresponds to your language code in the "build/openedx/locale" folder of the Tutor environment.
 This folder should contain a "LC_MESSAGES" folder.
 For instance::